 Hartsfield-Jackson expects a record number of travelers over the busy holiday period, and knowing what to expect can increase your chances of handling the hassles with ease to make it to your destination smoothly.

-This year there are a variety of new roadblocks, airline policy changes and expanded airport amenities.
+There are a variety of new roadblocks, airline policy changes and expanded airport amenities.
 Here’s a guide to the latest updates at Hartsfield-Jackson, to help ensure you take to the skies as a savvy traveler.

 AIRPORT EXPANSION AND MODERNIZATION

 ROAD CONSTRUCTION: The airport is constructing a giant canopy over Delta’s Terminal South curbside area, causing some lane closures.
 The Terminal South upper level outer lanes are closed.